Position: Evaluating Generative AI Systems Is a Social Science Measurement Challenge: Using the Measurement Framework

 \subsection{Systematization}

-The systematization process is the foundation of measurement.
-Systematization specifies how a concept---an abstract idea---is connected to observable phenomena in the real world.
-Specifically, systematizing a concept means taking the broad constellation of meanings and understandings associated with that concept---the background concept---and narrowing it into an explicit definition---the systematized concept.
-This definition must explain how the concept either causes or is defined by observable phenomena in the real world, specifying precisely \emph{what} will be measured and \emph{why}.\looseness=-1
+Systematization is the foundation of the process of measurement.
+Systematization specifies how an abstract concept is connected to observable phenomena in the real world.
+Specifically, systematizing a concept means taking the broad constellation of meanings and understandings associated with that concept---the background concept---and narrowing it into an explicit definition---the systematized concept---that specifies precisely what will be measured and why.
+We note that although the systematization process specifies how the concept of interest is connected to observable phenomena in the real world, it takes place at a theoretical level---i.e.,~it~stops~short of specifying measurement instruments.\looseness=-1

+As we explained in Section~\ref{sec:framework}, the separation of systematization and operationalization can enable stakeholders with different perspectives to participate in conceptual debates.
+One way to do this is to directly involve them in the systematization process, giving them an opportunity to advocate for the inclusion of particular meanings and understandings.\looseness=-1